 After the success of a start-up pitching competition held by J.P.
-Morgan, we want to highlight the courageous entrepreneurs on the Allia Serious Impact Programme who stepped up to the challenge.
+Morgan, we want to highlight the courageous entrepreneurs on the Allia Serious Impact Programme

 The purpose of the Perfect Pitch Competition (part of the Founders Forward Initiative) was to showcase the start-up businesses that are making an impact on East London, and was the first of its kind run by the JPMorgan Chase Foundation.
 17 start-ups had the opportunity to pitch their business in a bid to win exclusive support from J.P.
 Morgan to tackle key business challenges.